kainhofer/LifeInsureR/README.md

-# The *LifeInsuranceContracts* Package For Traditional Life Insurance with Guarantee and Profit Participation
+# The *LifeInsureR* Package For Traditional Life Insurance with Guarantee and Profit Participation
 R package implementing general life insurance contracts

 This package R6 classes to model traditional life insurance